dynatrace-oss/barista/src/lib/progress-bar/README.md

 ## Imports

-You have to import the `DtProgressCircleModule` when you want to use the `dt-progress-circle`:
+You have to import the `DtProgressBarModule` when you want to use the `dt-progress-bar`:

 ```typescript